Take control of your career—and don't be afraid to change directions

-On several fronts, Karna is an impressive figure.
-She studied Biomedical Engineering, transitioned into marketing, and eventually earned an MBA from Emory University.
-Her career blossomed at marketing agencies, as well as corporations such as Miller Brewing and The Coca-Cola Company.
-In the fall of 2014, she joined JPMorgan Chase.
+Karna Crawford, Head of Consumer Bank Marketing Strategy, Media and Digital Development at JPMorgan Chase, knows a thing or two about changing career paths.
+She studied Biomedical Engineering, transitioned into marketing and eventually earned an MBA from Emory University.
+Her career blossomed at marketing agencies, as well as corporations such as Miller Brewing and The Coca-Cola Company, before she joined JPMorgan Chase in the fall of 2014.

 What were your early years like?